 During other times of the year, there are really no big differences between hiking courses 1 and 3 as it will take around 50 minutes to reach the summit for either of them.
-If you are getting to the trailhead by bus, then trailhead number 3 is the closest to the bus stop.
+If you are getting to the trailhead by bus, trailhead number 3 is closest to the bus stop.

 Tip: The track will split not too far away from trailhead number 1.
 Most people will keep climbing up the stairs, but we recommend taking a detour and choosing the path at the left and staying on the road to head to the end of the road for a perfect picnic spot with a view of the Seto Inland Sea.
 If you are aiming for the Cherry Blossom Park, follow the trail you came from, turn left when the road splits, and you will be there in no time.

 One thing to note about the 1st trail is that a metal gate blocks the entrance.
 The gate is to block the wild boars in the mountain, so make sure to close the gate once you pass.